jingjie00/ReForm/README.md

 ## 🧐 Project Name <a id = "project_name"></a>

-Our project name is called HealthMe.
+Our project name is called reForm.

 ## 💡 Tagline <a id = "tagline"></a>